apysais/gaincommerce-nmi-payment-gateway-for-woocommerce/readme.txt

 = Does this plugin require WooCommerce? =
 Yes, WooCommerce must be installed and active.

+= Is this plugin PCI compliant? =
+Yes.
+It uses NMI's Collect.js to tokenize payment data, ensuring that sensitive information never touches your server.

 = Is SSL required? =
 Yes, SSL is required to ensure secure payment processing.